mariomui/_dataview-views-and-macros/~button-for-ytranscript.md

 task where file.name = this.file.name and completed
 ```
 - [ ] Prettify unformatted code.
+- [ ] Conform function names to mario standard.
+- [ ] Consider deleting

-🤔 No notes use this partial.
+  - 🤔 No notes use this partial.

 # =